 In September 2019, we announced the initiation of a Phase 1 single ascending dose and multiple ascending dose trial designed to evaluate the safety and tolerability of TD-5202 in healthy subjects, plus assess plasma pharmacokinetics of TD-5202 to confirm circulating levels are low, consistent with a gut-selective approach.
-Data from the study is expected in the first half of 2020.
+In February 2020, we announced that data from the Phase 1 study indicated that TD-5202 was generally well tolerated as a single oral dose up to 2000 milligrams and as a twice-daily oral dose up 2000 milligrams total per day given for ten consecutive days in healthy subjects.

-We are developing TD-1473 and TD-5202 in collaboration with Janssen Biotech, Inc., ("Janssen") as part of the companies' global co-development and commercialization agreement for novel, gut-selective JAK inhibitors.
+We are developing TD-1473 and TD-5202 in collaboration with Janssen as part of the companies' global co-development and commercialization agreement for novel, gut-selective JAK inhibitors.